ramuit44/galactusCrockeryShoppingCart/README.md

   <checkout-popup  products="selectedProducts"  popup-open="true"></checkout-popup>
  ```
  Where products is the list of products added to cart.
- And popup-open is boolean parameter based on which the poup is visible or invisible.
+ And popup-open is boolean parameter based on which the popup is visible or invisible.

 ## Solution Description
 * The storefront consists of three main screens: a category list page, a product details page, and a cart page.
-So I created 3 different nestedviews(category,product,summary) using UI-Router configuration correspondingly.
+So I created 3 different nested views (category, product, summary) using UI-Router configuration correspondingly.
   ```html
     shoppingCartApp.config(['$stateProvider', '$urlRouterProvider', function($stateProvider, $urlRouterProvider){
       $urlRouterProvider.otherwise('/category');